 One of the most important things that children learn from watching their parents is a sense of financial responsibility.

-If children don’t see their parents balancing a checkbook or watching how much they spend, then it is up to the parent to make sure that these lessons are taught in other ways.
+If children don’t see their parents balancing a checkbook or watching how much they spend, it is up to the parents to ensure that these lessons are taught in other ways.

 Assuming That Everyone Else Knows How To Save Money Better Than You Do

 Even though many people grow up watching their parents struggle financially, this doesn’t mean they know better than you how to manage your money.
-This is another case where “don’t do as I do, do as I say” can backfire and send you on a downward financial spiral.
+That’s another case where “don’t do as I do, do as I say” can backfire and lead to a downward financial spiral.

-The best way to avoid this cycle is by investing in your own education.
-All too often, people feel that they need a financial advisor or something else outside of themselves because their parents have struggled financially.
+People often feel they need a financial advisor or something else outside themselves because their parents have struggled financially.
+The best way to avoid this cycle is by investing in your education.
 But the truth is, if you don’t know how to do it yourself, then there’s no other way than to learn.

-Many people grow up watching their parents struggle with money management issues so when these same persons turn 18 years old they assume that “don’t do as I say” means don’t let them manage my finances either!
+Many people grow up watching their parents struggle with money management issues, so when these same people turn 18 years old, they assume that “don’t do as I say” means don’t let them manage their finances either!

-But while we all want our children not to go through the hardships faced by many adults today- including rampant unemployment rates and crippling debt — there is no need to hand over all the reigns when it comes to spending and saving.
+But while we all want our children not to go through the hardships many adults face today, including rampant unemployment rates and crippling debt, there is no need to hand over all the reigns when it comes to spending and saving.

 How you spend your money is just as important as how much of it you are making!